mc0110/inetbox2mqtt/README.md

 ## Disclaimer
 I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight out of the box.

+Please note that this simulation only works on a CPplus to which no Inetbox is connected.
+In particular, communication with a TRUMA INet X is not supported.

 The LIN module for the ESP32/RPi pico in the current version for the ESP32/RPI pico w have proven to be very stable and CPplus-compatible.
 It's been going on for months now in various constellations.

 **Nevertheless, it should be mentioned here that I do not assume any liability or guarantee for its use.**